Latest information and statistics

-Alzheimer’s disease is not an illness we can ignore.
+We can’t afford to ignore Alzheimer’s disease.
 It has an overwhelming impact on the people who develop it, and the families who care for them.

-The number of Canadians with cognitive impairment, including dementia, is rising sharply.
+The number of Canadians with dementia is rising sharply.

 As of 2016, there are an estimated 564,000 Canadians living with dementia - plus about 25,000 new cases diagnosed every year.
 By 2031, that number is expected to rise to 937,000, an increase of 66 per cent.

 Canada’s health-care system is ill-equipped to deal with the staggering costs.

 As of 2016, the combined health-care system and out-of-pocket caregiver costs are estimated at $10.4 billion per year.
 By 2031, this figure is expected to increase by 60 per cent, to $16.6 billion.

 Roughly 56,000 Canadians with dementia are being cared for in hospitals, even though this in not an ideal location for care.

 Canada needs a national dementia strategy – now.

 See our Dementia numbers page for additional statistics on the impact of dementia in Canada and the world.